 Slip the handle inside the slit and glue it with a glue stick.
 Repeat on the other end.

 Attach the handle to the basket using permanent glue dots.

 Step 8: Make paper grass to put into the basket

 It’s super easy to make your own DIY paper grass to put inside Easter baskets.
 Just take some scrap paper in any color that you wish.
 Cut tiny blades of grass by running a craft knife along the edge of a metal ruler (be sure to work on a self-healing mat).
 Elise says that watching me do this is very relaxing.
 Then just crumple up the blades of paper grass and fill your basket.

 Step 9: Tuck treats into the Easter baskets

 Add foil-wrapped, pastel chocolate bunnies, Jordan almonds, or Peeps into the paper Easter place cards and set your cheery Easter table.

-Be sure to pin my cute Easter basket place cards DIY to make for your Easter table decor
+Pin my cute Easter basket place cards DIY to make for your Easter table decor

 And see more Easter craft ideas including how to decorate Easter eggs with pens and markers, felt flower bracelets for kids, and a traditional Easter lamb cake recipe.